kanad13/MCP-Server-for-Hashing/README.md

 - Provides an MCP tool `calculate_sha256` for SHA-256 hashing.
 - Runs as an MCP server using `stdio` transport, ideal for desktop clients.
 - Installable as a standard Python package (`pip install hashing-mcp`).
-- Provides a command-line entry point (`hashing-mcp-server`) to easily start the server.

 ## Learning More